roblillack/elma/elma-rs/README.md

 - [ ] Formatted date does not match web interface -- are we missing locale info somewhere?
 - [ ] Load mailbox while already showing it
 - [ ] Only start connecting to backends when the user first tries to access them
+- [ ] Backends should be able to express if they have support for "Important" flags & virtual folders
+- [ ] Backends should be able to express if they have support for "Archive" vs "All Mail" folders (Gmail, sadly, does not have a true Archive folder)

 ## Project layout